 People are born with the bone abnormalities that cause FAI.
 Nonathletes usually will not develop impingement symptoms until middle age or older.
 But athletes who perform repeated movements and put high loads on the hip can develop pain from FAI in their teens and 20s.Surgery is the most frequent treatment for FAI, and it is usually successful.
 Some studies have shown that more than 75% of competitive athletes who have arthroscopic surgery for FAI are able to return to their sport.

 Following surgery, physical therapy is essential to prevent scar tissue formation, restore range of motion and develop strength in the hip.
 When you plan surgery for FAI, our experienced physical therapists can work with your surgeon to develop a rehabilitation program aimed at getting you back to athletic competition.

-Apex Orthopedic Rehabilitation (AOR) in Paramus, NJ provides orthopedic and sports physical therapy
+Apex Orthopedic Rehabilitation (AOR) in Wyckoff, NJ provides orthopedic and sports physical therapy

-services for the greater Ridgewood, Ho-ho-kus, Paramus, and Bergen County region.
+services for the greater Ridgewood, Ho-ho-kus, Wyckoff, and Bergen County region.
 This blog is intended for

 informational purposes only and should not be used for diagnostic or prescriptive purposes.
 The

 views expressed here are the author’s views and should be taken as suggestions.
 Always consult

 your doctor or healthcare practitioner before engaging in a physical therapy or rehabilitation